Pacific National Exhibition

-The Pacific National Exhibition (PNE) is a nonprofit organization that operates an annual 15-day summer fair, 10-day winter fair, a seasonal amusement park, and indoor arenas in Vancouver, British Columbia, Canada.
-The PNE fair is held at Hastings Park, beginning in mid-to-late August and ending in early September, usually Labour Day, and in mid-December until Christmas.
+The Pacific National Exhibition (PNE) is a nonprofit organization that operates an annual 15-day summer fair, 12-day winter fair, a seasonal amusement park, and indoor arenas in Vancouver, British Columbia, Canada.
+The PNE fair is held at Hastings Park, beginning on the third Saturday of August and ending in early September, usually Labour Day, and in mid-December until Christmas.

 The organization was established in 1907 as the Vancouver Exhibition Association, and organized its first fair at Hastings Park in 1910.
 The organization was renamed to the Pacific National Exhibition in 1946.
-During the mid-20th century, a number of facilities were built on the PNE grounds, including Pacific Coliseum and the PNE Agrodome.
+During the mid-20th century, a number of facilities were built on the PNE grounds, including Pacific Coliseum and PNE Agrodome.
 In 1993, the amusement park adjacent to the PNE, Playland, became a division of the PNE.

 History

 The Vancouver Exhibition Association (VEA), the predecessor to the Pacific National Exhibition organization was first formed in 1907; although the association was not incorporated until 18 June 1908.
 The VEA had petitioned Vancouver City Council to host a fair at Hastings Park; although faced early opposition from the city council and the local jockey club that used the park for horse races.
 However, the city council eventually conceded to the VEA's request and granted the association a 5-year lease to host a fair at Hastings Park in 1909.

 The VEA held its first fair at Hastings Park in August 1910.
 It was opened by then Canadian Prime Minister Sir Wilfrid Laurier as the Vancouver Exhibition.
 The biggest attractions of the two-week fair are its numerous shops, stalls, performances, a nightly fireworks show, and the exhibition's Prize Home.
 From its beginnings, the exhibition was used as a showcase for the region's agriculture and economy.
+The fair also hosts educational displays from municipal and regional partners as well as travelling art exhibitions, like Containerart and the Van Gogh immersive experience, which vary from year to year.

 In the initial years of the Second World War, the fairgrounds saw an increased military presence.
 However, the exhibition itself was not cancelled until 1942, after the Canadian declaration of war against Japan was issued.
 From 1942 to 1946 the exhibition and fair was closed, and like the Canadian National Exhibition in Toronto, served as a military training facility for the duration of World War II.
 During this time, the exhibition barns that were used to house livestock, were used as processing centres for interned Japanese Canadians from all over British Columbia.
 The interned Japanese Canadians were later shipped away to other internment camps throughout British Columbia, and Alberta.
 The Momiji (Japanese word for Maple) Gardens on the PNE's grounds serves as a memorial for the event.
 The barns used for the internment of Japanese Canadians are still used to house livestock during the annual fair, and serve as storage area to house some of the PNE's property the rest of the year.